tiy-atx-ui-aug2015/ui-design-checklist/README.md

 - You can link the style sheets you use to the html sheet with the link tag.
 Ex. link type="text/css" rel="stylesheet" href="style.css"

 # SASS
-- You can easily maintain modular pieces of you CSS for organization purposes with partials.
+- Use partials to maintain modular pieces of your CSS for organization.
 For example putting mixins or variables in partial Sass files and import them into the main style sheet.

 # CSS
 - Don't Repeat Yourself